 Aside from its setting, the most alluring draw of Santa Margherita Ligure is its painted facade buildings.

 Each of these distinct buildings feature a Trompe l’oeil (“trick of the eye”).
 Essentially, this style of painting gives the illusion of more impressive homes.
 Ancient Greek and Roman muralists were the first to experiment with this art form.
 In Liguria, Trompe l’oeil surged in popularity during the Baroque era.

 Historically, this region wasn’t as wealthy as other areas in Italy.
-To give the illusion of more impressive homes, painters created clever designs.
-The painted exterior additions ranged from ornate shutters and flowering window boxes, to lifelike balconies and sculptures housed in alcoves.
-In some cases, it was difficult to discern if the adornments were real or not.
+As such, painters created clever designs for the exterior of select homes.
+Additions ranged from ornate shutters and flowering window boxes, to lifelike balconies and sculptures housed in alcoves.
+In some cases, we found it was difficult to discern if the adornments were real or not.
 Artists had mastered the three-dimensional effects with such precision, it gave the town its own unique aesthetic.

 Like our style of traveling, we appreciated that this art form has nothing to do with money.
 Instead, it serves as an example of how constraint breeds creativity.
 It shows how limitations can actually lead to better solutions.
 Most of all, it proves that with imagination, there’s always a way to turn what seems impossible into reality.